Mariners vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- Over their last 10 contests, the Mariners were named underdogs twice and lost each contest.
+- In three games as the underdog over the last 10 contests, the Mariners were upset in every contest.

-- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total seven times.
+- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on six occasions.

-- The Mariners have had a spread set in one of their past 10 games, and they have fallen short of covering the spread each time.
+- The Mariners have had a spread set in one of their past 10 games, and they have come up short of covering the spread each time.

 Mariners Betting Records & Stats

-- The Mariners have been victorious in 20, or 48.8%, of the 41 contests they have been chosen as underdogs in this season.
+- The Mariners have been chosen as underdogs in 42 games this year and have walked away with the win 20 times (47.6%) in those games.

-- Seattle has entered nine games this season as the underdog by +125 or more and is 5-4 in those contests.
+- This season, Seattle has won seven of its 15 games, or 46.7%, when it's the underdog by at least +120 on the moneyline.

-- The Mariners have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Mariners have a 45.5% chance of pulling out a win.

-- Seattle and its opponents have hit the over in 75 of its 147 games with a total this season.
+- Games involving Seattle have gone over the total set by bookmakers in 75 of 148 chances this season.

-- The Mariners have posted a record of 4-14-0 against the spread this season.
+- The Mariners have an against the spread mark of 4-14-0 in 18 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!